schaveyt/jinja-flowbite-web-desktop-demo/README.md

 Start delivering small, slick, cross-platform desktop application with this starter repo utilizing python's Flask and the [jinja-flowbite](https://pypi.org/project/jinja-flowbite/) Jinja package.

+> Use the [Discussion section](/../../discussions) for questions, suggestions and issues.

 ## Table of Contents <!-- omit in toc -->

 - [1.
 Overview](#1-overview)